Early Start Program

-Early childhood education and therapeutic services, including occupational, speech and physical therapies, are offered in both center-based settings as well as through home visits, to best meet families’ interests and service access needs.
+Early childhood education and therapeutic services, including occupational, speech and physical therapies, are offered in both community-integrated center-based settings as well as through home visits, to best meet families’ interests and service access needs.
 Both of these approaches offer many opportunities to enhance child development while also providing critical support and assistance to parents and other family members.

 All services are provided by cultural competent and bilingual staff who can effectively work with families speaking Armenian, Farsi, Russian, and Spanish.